 Long Term – debts payable over a period longer than one year

 A business’s equity is determined by deducting its liabilities from its assets.
 Calculating the equity will give you a clear picture of the value of the business and allow you to see your profit margin.
 Ideally, your revenue will exceed your expenses.

 Balance sheets are the best way to keep track of financial records.
 They help a business and its creditors understand the business’s financial position at any point of time and determines a company’s ability to repay any debts.

 Anyone with a financial stake in the company has the right to review the balance sheet.
 Your banker, lenders, and investors may request access to your business’s financial records at any time to determine the risk of supporting your Carrboro business.

 Other people that may wish to review your balance sheet include:

 At C.E.
-Thorn, CPA, PLLC, we have nearly 30 years of experience providing small business support for entrepreneurs in Carrboro.
+Thorn, CPA, PLLC, we have over 30 years of experience providing small business support for entrepreneurs in Carrboro.
 Our team of accountants understand the ins and outs of managing small business finances.
 To speak with an experienced small business accountant in Carrboro, by call us at 919-420-0092 or completing the online contact form today.